In this article, we discuss the warning signs of insulin overdose as well as the steps that a person can take to prevent this from occurring.

 The symptoms of an insulin overdose are those of hypoglycemia.

 - confusion or feeling as though they have "brain fog"

 - shakiness, weakness, or a "jittery" feeling

 - blurred vision or double vision

-What to do in the event of an insulin overdose
+What to do if an insulin overdose happens

-If a person is experiencing an insulin overdose, there are a number of things they can do.
-These differ slightly depending on how severe the overdose is.
+A person experiencing an insulin overdose can take certain actions, depending on how severe the overdose is.

 Anyone feeling symptoms of depression should talk to their doctor as soon as possible.